Sony RX100 II vs RX1R II

-An illustration of the physical size and weight of the Sony RX100 II and the Sony RX1R II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony RX100 II and the Sony RX1R II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is notably larger (24 percent) than the Sony RX100 II.
 Moreover, the RX1R II is substantially heavier (80 percent) than the RX100 II.
 In this context, it is worth noting that neither the RX100 II nor the RX1R II are weather-sealed.